BLOG

 What is the wash sale rule?

 Currently, the wash sale rule applies only to securities (like stocks).
-However, Bitcoin and other cryptocurrencies are classified as property by the IRS.
-As a result, it’s reasonable to assume that the wash sale rule does not apply to cryptocurrency at this time.
+However, Bitcoin and other cryptocurrencies are not considered securities.
+Cryptocurrency is classified as property by the IRS.

 How does the wash sale rule impact my tax bill?